forge42dev/Remix-Dev-Tools/README.md

 ## What's new?

+## v2.3.0
+Route tree view support!
+View all your routes in a node tree!
+You can also open routes in your browser from the tree view.
 ## v2.2.0
 Embedded mode support!
 Embed your dev tools wherever you want in your app by importing EmbeddedDevTools from the package!